Salmon-Computer-Vision/salmon-computer-vision/training/tools/README.md

 If the filtered annotation comes out empty, the resulting Datumaro conversion will not output any annotation file.

-`process_cvat_xml.py` may fail if one of the XML files are large and takes a long time to process as this can cause errors processing the other data in parallel.
-One fix is to set `--workers 1` in the flags to turn it to only a single thread/process.
-This can be done after running once in parallel to catch only the ones that had errors.

 ## Examples

 By default, process CVAT annotations converting `__instance_id` to `track_id` and outputting as Datumaro, filtering items with annotations.